lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 only exception is when Aaronic Priesthood holders are assigned to collect fast offerings (see 34.3.2).

-Checks should be made payable to The Church of Jesus Christ of Latter-day Saints.
-Money received by the bishopric should be recorded and deposited as soon as possible.
 Church leaders and members should not leave donations unattended.

 34.5.3